Category Archives: Injuries

 • Ya’ll – it’s ugly.
 Seriously.
 Know what’s lovely?
 A beautiful progression that doesn’t result in just heaving yourself into a position, hauling your body over, and flopping around like a deranged mackerel.

 • BONUS: extra panic!
 And fear!
 A good progression also prepares you mentally for the experience of advanced moves.
-Some motions MUST be executed with confidence, some require some mental reconciling with fear, and some just hurt like hell.
+Some motions MUST be executed with confidence, some require some mental reconciling with fear, and some just hurt like hell until you’ve done them twenty times.
 There’s no skipping the preparation for that (unless you really like falling, injury, extra pain, debilitating fear, peeing in panic, you get the picture).

 How do I Work With Progressions?

 Hopefully, your teacher has given a great deal of thought to their methodology and pedagogy.
 (Psssst!
 If you suspect that this is not the case, it may be time to seek out a new coach.)
 This looks like a consistent and careful progression that is similar for every student.
-Everyone will progress at wildly different paces, but the stepping stones should remain the same, with small variations for special needs.
+Everyone will progress at wildly different paces, but the stepping stones should remain largely the same, with small variations for human differences.
 It does NOT look like allowing students to jump in wherever they’d like.

 So, let’s all be progressive AND conservative!
 It’s the best of all the aerial worlds!
 Love and pull-ups, Laura